-All students will be issued a clear, three sided, desk partition/screen.
+All students are issued a clear, three sided, desk partition/sneeze guard screen.

 Health Screening for Students and Staff

-Daily health screenings for all students and staff will take place each morning prior to school beginning including temperature checks.
+Daily health screenings for all students and staff will take place each morning prior to school beginning including temperature checks with non-touch thermometers.

 Staff and students are to remain at home if they are not feeling well.

 Health monitoring will be done throughout the day,